Kalashtami 2023 April: Date ,Time, Significance, Kaal Bhairav Jayanti

 Kalashtami that falls in the month of Margashirsha is the most significant of all and is celebrated as Kalabhairav Jayanti.
 Kalashtami when observed on a Sunday or Tuesday also has its special significance as these days are dedicated to Lord Bhairav.

-Devotees who want to know more about Kalashtami 2023 like its pooja vidhi, vrat katha, etc can find the same in this article.
+Devotees who want to know more about Kalashtami 2023 regarding its pooja vidhi, vrat katha, etc can find the same in this article.

 Kalashtami Vrat 2023 Date